AlexanderGonz/TaylorBack/README.md

-# Prueba Tecnica Tailor-hub backend
+# Technical test Tailor-hub backend

 ## 1. Clone the proyect on you local machine